Andrew Sama, MD, FACEP Interim Chairman

 Building for the Future

-A major expansion and renovation of the Emergency Department is now underway, which will double its size and enhance patient and family comfort.
-When fully completed in 2016, the new Emergency Department will provide individual private examination rooms, a rapid evaluation unit, and a separate mental health unit.
-The new Emergency Department will also have its own dedicated radiology suite including a CT scanner.
+A major expansion and renovation of the Emergency Department is now underway, which will double the size of the existing Emergency Department and provide an enhanced patient experience and additional space for family support.
+When fully completed, the new Emergency Department will provide individual private examination rooms, a rapid evaluation unit, and a separate mental health unit.
+The new Emergency Department will also have its own dedicated radiology suite including a CT scanner to further expedite and improve patient care.

 Due to the renovation project, the current entrance for the Emergency Department is next to the main entrance of the hospital on Beach 20th Street.